Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 Saily and Airalo bundle 18 or 19 countries into one Asia plan offering.
 Nomad has several Asia options, including an 8-country SEA-Oceania plan, 14- or 21-country APAC plans, or 3-country mini-region plans.

-Saily and Nomad have some Unlimited data options for Asia.
+Saily and Nomad have some Unlimited data options for Asia, or you can upgrade to Saily global Ultra plan for extra perks.

 Just be aware that “Unlimited” plans do have a cap for high speed usage.
 For example, if you use more than 2-5 gigs per day, the speed on the rest of your usage is throttled to 1Mbps or less.